 Key trade-off: Deel optimizes for cost transparency and global scale.
 Howdy optimizes for retention outcomes and turnkey simplicity in LatAm markets.

 When to choose Deel: Companies with existing recruiting teams hiring across multiple geographies and role types.
-Organizations comfortable managing compliance interpretation and employee engagement independently.
+Organizations comfortable managing compliance interpretation and engagement independently.

 When to choose Howdy: US tech companies building dedicated LatAm engineering teams without internal technical recruiting.
 Organizations prioritizing 98% retention over lowest monthly platform fees.